atweiden/voidvault/README.md

 - ten minute shell timeout, your current shell or user session will end after ten minutes of inactivity (see:
   [resources/etc/profile.d/shell-timeout.sh](resources/etc/profile.d/shell-timeout.sh))
-- [hides process information][hides process information] from all other users besides admin
+- [hides process information][hidepid] from all other users besides admin
 - [denies console login as root][denies console login as root]
 - disables GRUB recovery mode
 - uses mq-deadline I/O scheduler for SSDs, BFQ for HDDs (see: